Cooks with Soul

 The type of smoker you choose all depends on your personal preferences.
 For example, experience level, budget, space, and the amount of time and money you're willing to invest in learning and maintaining the smoker.

-Marrekus’ current favorite smoker is the RecTeq 1250.
+Marrekus two most recent smokers are the RecTeq 1250 and the Yoder YS640s.
 A lot of people also love the Traeger pellet grill.

 Other Cooking Methods